divonlan/genozip/docs/genocat.rst

           |

+.. option:: --component component-number.
+View a specific component of a genozip file. <component-number> is the number of the component as it appears in the genols list - the first component being number 1.

+          |
 .. option:: --interleaved  For FASTQ data compressed with --pair: Show every pair of paired-end FASTQ files with their reads interleaved: first one read of the first file ; then a read from the second file ; then the next read from the first file and so on.

           |